Our Team

 HR Coordinator

-Amy is a HR professional with a strong background in Higher Education.
+Amy is an HR professional with a strong background in Higher Education.
 Amy joined The Data Lab in 2021 from The University of Edinburgh after having worked with many HR Departments in various Schools and Colleges.
 Before joining The University of Edinburgh, Amy specialised in Compliance within the IT Recruitment sector.

 Business Advisors